- Family Characteristics

 Educational Attainment of Young Adults

-Educational attainment rates for 25- to 29-year-olds increased at all levels between 2000 and 2017.
-During this time, the percentage who had completed high school increased from 88 to 92 percent, the percentage with an associate's or higher degree increased from 38 to 46 percent, the percentage with a bachelor's or higher degree increased from 29 to 36 percent, and the percentage with a master's or higher degree increased from 5 to 9 percent.
+Educational attainment rates for 25- to 29-year-olds increased at all levels between 2000 and 2018.
+During this time, the percentage with high school completion or higher increased from 88 to 93 percent, the percentage with an associate’s or higher degree increased from 38 to 47 percent, the percentage with a bachelor’s or higher degree increased from 29 to 37 percent, and the percentage with a master’s or higher degree increased from 5 to 9 percent.

 Annual Earnings of Young Adults